-- In addition to COVID-19 symptoms, students should be excluded from school for signs of other infectious diseases, per existing school policy and protocols.
-See pages 9-12 of OHA/ODE Communicable Disease Guidance. - Emergency signs that require immediate medical attention: - Trouble breathing - o Persistent pain or pressure in the chest - New confusion or inability to awaken - o Bluish lips or face - Other severe symptoms - IZJ Screen all students and staff for symptoms on entry to bus/ school every day.
-This can be done visually and/or with confirmation from a parent/caregiver/guardian. - Anyone displaying or reporting the primary symptoms of concern must be isolated (see section li of the Ready Schools, Safe Learners guidance) and sent home as soon as possible. - They must remain home until 72 hours after fever is gone (without use of fever reducing medicine) and other symptoms are improving. - IZI Follow LPHA advice on restricting from school any student or staff known to have been exposed (e.g., by a household member) to COVID -19 within the preceding 14 calendar days. - IZI Staff or students with a chronic or baseline cough that has worsened or is not well-controlled with medication should be excluded from school.
-Do not exclude staff or students who have other symptoms that are ch ronic or base line symptoms (e. g., asthma, allergies, etc.) from school. - IZI Hand hygiene on entry to school every day: wash with soap and water for 20 seconds or use an al cohol -based hand sanitizer with 60-95% alcohol.
+DHA /ODE Requirements Hybrid/Onsite Plan In addition to COVID-19 symptoms, students should be excluded from school for signs of other infectious diseases, Sinks in the intermediate wing of Hilda Lahti Elementary are being repaired.
+Hand washing will occur upon arrival at school after recess, per existing school policy and protocols.
+See pages 9-12 of and before departure.
+In some rooms sinks are not within close OHA/ODE Communicable Disease Guidance. proximity to the students (i.e. middle school portables).
+In those Emergency signs that require immediate medical attention: Travible breathing cases, and alcohol-based hand sanitizer will be used.
+Trouble breathing Persistent pain or pressure in the chest Hand sanitizing stations will be available at each entry/exit, on each New confusion or inability to awaken playfield, in gymnasiums, and in cafeterias.
+Students will socially Bluish lips or face distance when doing washing. • Other severe symptoms $\boxtimes$ Screen all students and staff for symptoms on entry to bus/school Bus drivers and teachers will observe students for COVID 19 symptom every day.
+This can be done visually and/or with confirmation from upon arrival and immediately initiate contact with the nurse for a parent/caregiver/guardian. isolation protocols as needed.
+The state symptom interview sheet wil Anyone displaying or reporting the primary symptoms of appears must be isolated (see section 1) of the Part I be used, and the logs will be housed in the school office. concern must be isolated (see section 1i of the Ready Schools, Safe Learners guidance) and sent home as soon as possible.
+They must remain home until 72 hours after fever is gone (without use of fever reducing medicine) and other symptoms are improving. $\boxtimes$ Follow LPHA advice on restricting from school any student or staff known to have been exposed (e.g., by a household member) to COVID-19 within the preceding 14 calendar days. $\boxtimes$ Staff or students with a chronic or baseline cough that has worsened or is not well-controlled with medication should be excluded from school.
+Do not exclude staff or students who have other symptoms that are chronic or baseline symptoms (e.g., asthma, allergies, etc.) from school.
+Hand hygiene on entry to school every day: wash with soap and water for 20 seconds or use an alcohol-based hand sanitizer with 60-95% alcohol.